Bioconductor/BioC2019/docs/schedule.md

 ### Confirmed Speakers for July 26-27

 * [Michael Hoffman][5], University of Toronto.
-Identifying transcription factor binding using open chromatin, transcriptome, and methylation data.
+Virtual ChIP-seq: predicting transcription factor binding by learning from the transcriptome.
 * [Elana Fertig][3], John Hopkins Medicine Division of Biostatistics and Bioinformatics.
 Enter the Matrix: Interpreting omics through matrix factorization.